honggunha/Gemma_Sprint/README.md

 I'll develop the LLM model to help coding by finetuning gemma2-2b-it

 ## 1. Log in Hugging Face
-To use the model in hugging face, we should log in your hugging face with your tokken number
+To use the model in hugging face, you should log in your hugging face with your tokken number
 ```
 from huggingface_hub import notebook_login
 notebook_login()